what is wado ryu kumite gata?

 And if you're in the game a bit longer, watch for nuances caused by length of limbs and individual height for example.

-So now that you're prepped, let's watch the video.
+So now that you're prepped, let's study this variation move by move

 Move into Migi Hanmi Chudan Gamae.